Azure/azure-sdk/releases/2020-10/js.md

 If you have a bug or feature request for one of the libraries, please post an issue at the [azure-sdk-for-js repository](https://github.com/azure/azure-sdk-for-js/issues)

-## Changelog

-Detailed changelogs are linked from the [Quick Links](#quick-links) below.
-Here are some of the highlights:

 ### Azure Identity

 #### @azure/identity  [Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/identity/identity/CHANGELOG.md)